 Damage functions are also developed to account for additional secondary risk characteristics.
-The AIR Individual Risk Module is used to modify damage functions of basic structural characteristics to account for the contribution of secondary risk characteristics on overall building performance.
+The Verisk Individual Risk Module is used to modify damage functions of basic structural characteristics to account for the contribution of secondary risk characteristics on overall building performance.
 Secondary risk characteristics include features such as roof covering, roof shape, the presence or absence of storm shutters, foundation, and soft stories.
 Information about available secondary risk characteristics for modeled perils can be found in the associated model documentation.

-Importing Exposure Data into AIR Software
+Importing Exposure Data into Verisk Software

-Touchstone[TM] supports import of real and personal property exposure data as well as workers' compensation data.
-Use the import tool in Touchstone to import contract and exposure data from external sources into AIR Touchstone CEDE 2.0 databases, regardless of the format of the source.
-To learn more about mapping exposure data columns for import into Touchstone please refer to the Touchstone Online Help on AIR's Client Portal.
+Touchstone supports import of real and personal property exposure data as well as workers' compensation data.
+Use the import tool in Touchstone to import contract and exposure data from external sources into Verisk Touchstone CEDE databases, regardless of the format of the source.
+To learn more about mapping exposure data columns for import into Touchstone please refer to the Touchstone Online Help on the Client Portal.